The first day at a new job is always terrifying. Why not put the new team member at ease by planning a few fun ways to welcome them?

 Give new employees' company swag

 What is it about free stationery we all love?
 Make your new colleague feel welcome by giving them a package of goodies to celebrate and help their first day.
 Google gives all new starters a customized hat, Nike has a welcome kit including a mug, calendar and headphones.
 Whilst Facebook goes all out with a T-shirt, Macbook and nameplate.
-Check out some ideas for welcome kits here.

 As well as the fun stuff, make sure you include relevant paperwork, maybe a FAQ sheet and any company culture guidelines.